xt0fer/SolnZipRISC1/README.md

 ![Zas & ZipRISC1](docs/ziprisc1arch.png)

-### ZipRISC1-32/32(64K)
+### ZipRISC1-32/16 (64K)

-There are 16 registers, numbered 0 to 31 (or x0 to x1F).
+There are 16 registers, numbered 0 to 15 (or x0 to x1F).
 Registers are super-fast places inside a cpu which are used to perform specific instructions.
 You can

 - perform arithmetic on a register
 - move 32-bit words from one register to another
 - perform simple input and output from/to a register
 - move a word in memory to/from a register
+- jump to an address based on a compare between registers

-Register xPC is used as the Program Counter (PC).
+Register xPC (xF or r15) is used as the Program Counter (PC).
 It contains the address of the next instruction to be executed.
-Register xIR is the Instruction Register.
+Register xIR (xE of 14) is the Instruction Register.
 It is the place where the current instruction is placed just before it is executed.
 Register 0 (x0 or zero) is 'hardwired' to zero (which proves to be surprisingly handy).
 There are also registers assigned to the stack pointer, the frame pointer, the return address, and to the parameters of a function.